This post may contain affiliate links. Please see my disclosure policy for details.

 14. Visit the House of the Brotherhood of Black Heads or Mustpeade Maja

-On the way over the the Old Town Square you may pass a rather interesting, red, green and gold door on the street.
+On the way over the Old Town Square, you may pass a rather interesting, red, green and gold door on the street.

 It’s a scene worthy of a postcard and rightly so!
 In fact, they sell many postcards with this door on at the gift shops.

 The House of the Brotherhood of Black Heads were a group of young and unmarried medieval ship merchants which started around the 14th century.

 They only ran in Estonia and Latvia and this very house used to act as their headquarters.